-The quality of the air can affect how we live and breathe.
-Children are more susceptible because their lungs are still developing and breathe more air per pound of body weight than adults.
+Children are more susceptible to air quality because their lungs are still developing and they breathe more air per pound of body weight than adults.
 Chronic exposure to pollutants, even at moderate levels, may permanently decrease lung function.
 Reducing exposure to outdoor air pollutants is a simple way to protect children.
 In Arizona, approximately one in eight children suffers from asthma and an additional one in five suffer from allergies.
 For children suffering from asthma and allergies, approximately 40 percent are impacted by outdoor air quality.